granoff/Lockbox/README.md

 it accessible only while the device is unlocked, and will not migrate this item to a new device or installation.
 The methods without a specific `accessibility` argument will use `kSecAttrAccessibleWhenUnlocked`, the default in recent iOS versions.

+## ARC Support

+As of v2.0, Lockbox is ARC-only.
+For non-ARC support, use v1.4.9.

 ## Requirements & Limitations